 - Attachments (optional)

-For these general parameters, see How do I add a new question (with the assessment builder)?
+For these general parameters, see How do I create a new question (with the assessment builder)?
 Other options regarding the answer and configuration are specific to the question type.

 Note: The Rich Text Editor is available for use in composing your questions and answers.
 Select the Show All Rich-Text Editors link to display the editor.